DagSonsteboSB/cloudstack-docs/rtd/source/concepts.rst

 A cluster is the fourth-largest organizational unit within a CloudStack deployment.
 Clusters are contained within pods, and pods are contained within zones.
-Size of the cluster is limited by the underlying hypervisor, although the CloudStack recommends less in most cases; see Best Practices.
+Size of the cluster is limited by the underlying hypervisor, although the CloudStack recommends less in most cases (see Best Practices).

 A cluster consists of one or more hosts and one or more primary storage servers.